devOpifex/mcpr/README.md

 ## Installation

-You can install MCPR from GitHub using the [pak](https://pak.r-lib.org/) package:
+You can install mcpr from GitHub using the [pak](https://pak.r-lib.org/) package:

 ```r
 # Install MCPR from GitHub